charlpcronje/tools-docs.devserv.me/src/kutt.md

 The new version of Kutt is here.
 In version 2, we used TypeScript and we moved from Neo4j to PostgreSQL database in favor of performance and we're working on adding new features.

-If you're coming from v1, refer to [MIGRATION.md](MIGRATION.md) to migrate data from Neo4j to PostgreSQL.
+> Migrate database from Neo4j to Postgres [Migration.md](https://github.com/thedevs-network/kutt/blob/develop/MIGRATION.md)

 ## Table of Contents